aeternity/state-channel-demo/TUTORIAL.md

 );
 ```
 Where
-- After the other party had signed the deposit/withdraw transaction, the transaction is posted
+- After the other party has signed the deposit/withdraw transaction, the transaction is posted
-on-chain and `onOnChainTx` callback is called with on-chain transaction as first argument.
+on-chain and the `onOnChainTx` callback is called with the on-chain transaction as first argument.
-- After computing transaction hash it can be tracked on the chain: entering the mempool,
+- After computing the transaction hash it can be tracked on the chain: entering the mempool,
 block inclusion and a number of confirmations.
-- After the `minimum_depth` block confirmations `onOwnDepositLocked` callback is called
+- After the `minimum_depth` block confirmations, the `onOwnDepositLocked` callback is called
 (without any arguments).
-- When the other party had confirmed that the block height needed is reached
+- When the other party had confirmed that the block height needed is reached, its
 `onDepositLocked` callback is called (without any arguments).
 ### Deposit